linode/docs/docs/guides/development/python/mock-testing-python-unittest-library/index.md

   link: http://www.johnmuellerbooks.com/
 ---

 The Python unittest library helps you test your application code for errors in an automated way.
-It’s one of the methods is discussed in the [An Overview of Python Testing Frameworks for Unit Testing](/docs/guides/python-testing-frameworks-for-software-unit-testing/#unittest-python-testing-framework-example) guide.
-Mock testing is especially useful as your development progresses and while your code is yet to be completed.
+It’s one of the testing methods discussed in our guide, [An Overview of Python Testing Frameworks for Unit Testing](/docs/guides/python-testing-frameworks-for-software-unit-testing/#unittest-python-testing-framework-example).
+Mock testing is especially useful while your code is yet to be completed and your development is progressing.
 It performs continuous testing during development and provides good insights into how an application might ultimately function.
-This guide shows you how to use and work with the Python unittest library to create mock objects to test your code.
+This guide shows you how to use the Python unittest library to create mock objects to test your code.

 ## What is the Purpose of Mock Objects in Unit Testing?

-Application and unit testing both require detailed examination of how the code works in various situations.
-Otherwise, it’s impossible to predict how an application or the units it contains could fail during use.
+Application and unit testing examine how your code works in various situations.
 Developers use a number of approaches to perform testing, but the three most popular approaches are explained below:

 - **Mocking**: This method is useful when the *System Under Test* (SUT) provides enough functionality where you can set values and track methods that are called in your code.
-With Mocking, a result is generated using the shortest means possible in a flexible manner that can be tightly or loosely coupled with the data.
+With Mocking, a result is generated using the shortest means possible.
+The mock can be tightly or loosely coupled with the data used by your code.
 It’s possible to perform assertions against mocks.
 Mocks are generally used to understand the behavior of an application as it takes shape.
 It also provides a level of monitoring that *stubbing* and *fakes* can’t provide.
 The main cost of mocking is added complexity.

-- **Stubbing**: Use stubbing when the SUT can provide a response to queries to show that specific features work.
+- **Stubbing**: This method is most effective when you want to test a specific feature and the SUT can provide a response to queries.
 The data is hard coded as part of the stub, so the data is tightly coupled.
 The result mimics what the application is expected to do within limits, and it’s possible to provide some control through input values.
 Stubs are generally used to test overall unit or application usability to ensure that issues like connectivity are addressed.
 Many developers use stubbing to test method-call paths through an application or unit.

-- **Fakes**: When the SUT provides a canned response to queries that may or may not match what the application eventually outputs, fakes are a good option to test your application.
+- **Fakes**: Fakes are a good option to test an application when the SUT provides a canned response to queries that may or may not match what the application eventually outputs.
 The output is fixed, so that it’s not possible to test any sort of logic or unit behavior.
 Fakes allow testing of overall unit functionality.
 Fakes also provide a method to abstract out any functionality that isn’t under development yet, or may not be accessible from the test environment.
 For example, instead of connecting to a database on a server, the fake may depend on an in-memory database instead.

-Most developers use specialized frameworks, such as the unittest library, to create mocks, and stubs.
+Most developers use specialized frameworks, such as the [Python unittest library](https://docs.python.org/3/library/unittest.html), to create mocks, and stubs.
 Fakes are generally coded without the help of a library or a framework.

 In mock testing, the unittest relies on a mock object.
 This mock object is designed to accept the same type of input parameters as the object it is testing.
 It should also have the same return type as the object its testing.
 A Python mock patch is a declaration that stands in for the real function until the real function is available.
-A patch is written as a function decorator.
+A patch is written as a [*function decorator*](https://www.python.org/dev/peps/pep-0318/).
 When the function is available, the patch is undone.
 Mocks are used in the following scenarios:

 - When the application you're testing does not yet have access to the API server it eventually connects to.